auth0/docs/articles/tutorials/creating-users-in-the-management-portal.md

   When finished, click "Save".

-> The connection you use must be associated with a Client, otherwise you will receive an error message that says, "The connection is disabled."
+> The connection you use must be associated with a Client, otherwise you will receive an error message that says, "The connection is disabled".
+You can enable connections for Clients from the [Management Dashboard](${manage_url}), in the Clients Settings -> Connections area, or from the Connection Settings -> Clients area.

 ![](/media/articles/users/create-user.png)